chidindu-ogbonna/chidonna.github.io/_posts/2017-09-10-Web-in-a-Flask.md

 Having your application structured this way makes it easy to work on different parts of the project, without having to change plenty things.

 ### Configuration
 The **config.py** would contain the configuration variables your application requires to function.
-In this example it contains the location of the database to be used in the application (a SQlite3 database)
+In the example below, **config.py** contains the location of the database to be used in the application (a SQlite3 database)

 `project/config.py`